 Tamarack Valley Energy is an oil and gas company whose rate-of-return focused growth strategy targets the drilling and acquisition of repeatable and predictable long-life resource plays in the Western Canadian Sedimentary Basin.

-Tamarack’s attractive asset portfolio is focused in the Cardium and Viking light oil plays in Alberta.
+Tamarack’s attractive asset portfolio is focused in the Cardium and Viking light oil plays in Alberta and Saskatchewan.
 We have assembled an extensive low-risk drilling inventory which offers paybacks of less than 1.5 years and can achieve sustainable growth under low commodity price scenarios.
 With an experienced and committed management team, Tamarack is well positioned to continue maximizing shareholder returns while responsibly managing the balance sheet.

 Tamarack Valley’s strategy is focused on two key principles – targeting repeatable and relatively predictable plays that provide long-life reserves, and using a rigorous, proven modeling process to carefully manage risk and identify opportunities.
 We employ a specific resource play screening criteria to identify and evaluate prospective areas for repeatability, scope, long life and large original oil or gas-in-place per section, which usually suggests sizeable reserves.